 Martin Thompson, APEC’s scribe, was Head of Accommodation at The Supreme Court of the United Kingdom housed in the former Middlesex Guildhall on Parliament Square prior to his retirement.
 He was a Chartered Civil Engineer whose career mainly involved project management - he worked on London’s then largest commercial redevelopment and went on to be responsible for 70% of annual capital expenditure on the Palace of Westminster; to lecture on programme and project management at the Civil Service College in Sunningdale; and to deliver in Merseyside the then fastest ever PFI project within budget.

-James Lai is an Associate Director in CallisonRTKL’s London office.
-He is a LEED Certified architect who has been involved in designing large-scale mixed-use projects in Europe, the Middle East and Asia.
+He is a LEED Certified architect and has been involved in designing large-scale mixed-use projects in Europe, Middle East and Asia.
 James sits on the RIBA Membership Eligibility Assessment Panel, RIBA International Validation Board and RIBA Award Judging Panel.

-James is on the Cambridge University Land Society committee and Vice-Chair of the Cambridge Whitehall Group.
-James is the Co-Chair of Urban Land Institute UK NEXT Group and sits on the ULI Executive Committee.
-He is also acting as a member of the Wandsworth Council Design review panel and a frequent Guest critic at various Universities in the UK.
+James is the Immediate Past Chair of Urban Land Institute UK NEXT Group in UK and past member of the ULI Executive Committee.
+He is also acting as a member of the Wandsworth Council Design review panel and a frequent Guest critics at various Universities in the UK.

 Director, Adams Infrastructure Planning Ltd.

 MA, Dip TP, Dip Bldg Cons, MRTPI, IHBC